craws/OpenAtlas/install/update.md

 ## INFO

-   Before executing SQL statements make a backup of the database and replace database role "openatlas_master" if needed.
+   Before executing SQL statements make a backup of the database and replace database role "openatlas" if needed.

 ### 2.3.0 to 3.0.0 Upgrade (PHP to Python upgrade)